nancydyc/Smart-Investor-Beginner/README.md

 ## <a name="futureft"></a>Features for Version 2.0

-* Modify data model and map permissions to allow multiple users to contribute to a single map
+* Implement sorting algorithm and allow users to sort screening results by price
-* Export dashboard data to an excel, csv, or jpg file
+* Add price alert feature
-* Add dashboard page with aggregated data for each individual user
+* Allow users to take notes in their watchlist

 ## <a name="aboutme"></a>About the Developer